nalmadi/nalmadi.github.io/_posts/2024-04-21-coding-programming-SE.md

 **Coding:** The ability to compose sequences of instructions that computers can follow to perform tasks in a given programming language.
 The main skill here is writing (and understanding) syntactically correct code based on the rules of the programming language.

-**programming:**  The ability to solve a well defined problem by writing programs that work efficiently.
+**Programming:**  The ability to solve a well defined problem by writing programs that work efficiently.
 The main skill here is problem solving from a well defined specification.

 **Software Engineering:**  The ability to convert a real-world problem into a well defined specification.
 Software Engineering skills involve organizing people and resources to help customers understand and articulate their real-world problems, so that such problems can be solved with maintainable software on time and within budget.
 If this sounds tough, it is, but it's also fun!